BMX RACING

 • Year 8 Girls

-• School Teams – two riders (can be made up of any Year/Gender)
+• School Teams – two riders (can be made up of any year level/gender)

-• If registration for BMX is over or under subscribed the organising committee reserves the right to amalgamate classes at the discretion of the Race Commissaire.
+There is no restriction on the number of BMX riders a school may register.
+If entries are over or under subscribed, the organising committee reserves the right to amalgamate divisions at the discretion of the Race Commissaire.

 PROGRAMME